Back

 Conclusion

 Unlimited PTO is not as simple as it seems.
 If you’re considering a switch to unlimited, or if you already have it, you need to account for state laws that regulate the accrual and payout of paid time off.
-You also need to account for states that regulate vacation and sick time differently, because a single unified PTO policy may be out of compliance.

 Dive even deeper with our latest articles